Dima-salang/athena-lms/to-do.md

+DECEMBER 16, 2025
+- implement not being able to take the test if the test has already been submitted - DONE
+- implement submissions and grades for the student dashboard - DONE
+- implement being able to set the grade for the submission view for the teacher
+- implement being able to set the grade for the essay in the submission view for the teacher
+- implement being able to set the grade for every question for the teacher
+- implement recalculate score for all submissions by a specific test
+- implement scheduling of the tests for the teacher

 DECEMBER 12, 2025
-- implement autosaving for the timer as well
+- implement autosaving for the timer as well - DONE
-- fix the autosaving not preserving the answers when page refreshed
+- fix the autosaving not preserving the answers when page refreshed - DONE
+- implement not being able to take the test if the test due has already passed - DONE
+- validate editing and creation of the test for the teacher - DONE
+    - verify whether a specific teacher assignment exists for that subject and section
-- fix the viewing of the submissions where the student answer is red even if the answer is correct
+- fix the viewing of the submissions where the student answer is red even if the answer is correct - DONE
-- fix true false question not displaying the true or false question because we are now using the correct answer instead of options
+- fix true false question not displaying the true or false question because we are now using the correct answer instead of options - DONE

 DECEMBER 8, 2025